This post contains affiliate links that earn commissions from qualifying purchases.

 Some of these questions are answered by the rules of grammar, spelling, and punctuation.
 But other questions are not addressed by grammar: there’s no official rule for how to format a title.

 We writers need trusted resources that we can use to resolve all these issues, especially if we want to produce work that is both grammatically correct and stylistically consistent.

 That’s what style guides are for.
 Style guides answer grammatical questions and provide guidelines for consistency.

 What is a Style Guide and Should I Use One?

 A style guide is a manual that establishes rules for language (including grammar and punctuation) and formatting.
 Within academia, these guides also provide standards for citations, references, and bibliographies.
 Many disciplines have their very own style guides, such as the Publication Manual of the American Psychological Association.

 These manuals promote proper grammar and ensure consistency in areas where grammar is unclear.
 Style guides answer all those burly writing questions that are absent from the rules of grammar: Did you use a serial comma in the first paragraph, but leave it out in the third?
 Have you used italics in one post to refer to a book title, but in another post used quotation marks?

 Basically, a style guide is an all-purpose writing resource.

 If you’re serious about writing, then you should definitely use a style guide.
-Since a style guide’s primary function is to render a work consistent and mechanically sound, every project will benefit from its application.
-That includes creative writing, freelance writing, and blogging!
+Because a style guide’s primary purpose is to render a work consistent and mechanically sound, every project will benefit from its application.
+That includes creative writing, academic writing, and blogging!

-By establishing standards, a style guide will help you streamline your work.
-Once you are accustomed to using a particular set of guidelines, the writing process will flow more smoothly since you won’t have to stop and deliberate on grammar and style.
-Your readers will be pleased too, since inconsistency causes confusion.
+By establishing these standards, a style guide will help you streamline your work.
+Once you are accustomed to using a particular set of guidelines, the writing process will flow more smoothly, because you won’t have to stop and deliberate on grammar and style.
+Your readers will be pleased too, because consistency lends to clarity.